 Being open about the possible breach and explaining what has been lost or potentially accessed is an important element of working with the ICO and to mitigate the impact.
 Covering up a breach is never acceptable and may be a criminal, civil or disciplinary matter.

-Report the breach to the School Business Manager as soon as possible - this is essential.
-She will then report it to the Data Protection Officer.
+Report the breach to the data controller, Data Protection Compliance Manager and DPO as soon as possible, this is essential.